 During the project, construction equipment will not be allowed to use neighborhood streets to access the project area – instead they must use Main Street, State Street or Fairview Avenue.

 Q: How can I stay informed during construction?

 A: We encourage you to visit this project web page for updates or sign up to receive updates to your e-mail account during construction.
 To enter your e-mail address, please locate the "Subscribe" section located above on the right side of this page.

 The public is also invited to attend regularly scheduled construction meetings with the contractor.
-Meetings will be held on the 3rd Thursday of each month from 5-6 p.m.,starting on February 21st, and will be held at the Alta Construction, Inc. jobsite, located at 31st Street and Pleasanton Avenue.
+Meetings will be held on the 3rd Thursday of each month from 5-6 p.m. and will be held at the Alta Construction, Inc. job site, located at 31st Street and Woodlawn Avenue.

 If you have questions about the project, you may contact ACHD Project Manager, Dyan Bevins at 387-6225 or by e-mail at email@example.com.
 For emergencies, please contact the Ada County Dispatch at 377-6790 or 9-1-1.

 Q: When will construction on the Esther Simplot Park begin?

 A: It is anticipated that Boise City will begin work to construct the new park upon completion of the Extension project.
 The new roadway will be complete in late October 2013.

 In September 2011, ACHD crews began excavation work on the west side of 31st Street between Regan Avenue and Hester Street in preparation for construction of the 30th Street Extension.
 A segment of the new roadway will be built on land that was once the site of a gravel pit.
 To prepare the area for the new roadway, crews dug approximately six-feet-deep to remove the unsuitable material and replaced it with dirt and fill that will provide a stable base for the roadway.

 Click here to read a news release regarding the excavation work that occurred in 2011.